Who says you have to spend money to get more traffic?

 Just type in a keyword, and it will give you a laundry list of questions people are searching for related to that keyword.

-Similar to Ubersuggest, it also shows you comparison and preposition-related keywords.
+Also, this tool is now part of the NP Digital family.
+So, similar to Ubersuggest, it also shows you comparison and preposition-related keywords.

 I like the tool because compared to any competing tool, it represents the data in nice visuals.